 “Express only one idea in each sentence.
 Long, complicated sentences often mean that you aren’t sure about what you want to say.
 Shorter sentences are also better for conveying complex information; they break the information up into smaller, easier-to-process units.”

 Instead of listing things in a sentence, look to bullet points.
 They’re easier for the eye to scan, and give your individual items space to “breathe” on the page.

 |“At the activity center, you’re welcome to swim, play and run”||vs||“At the activity center you can:

 Use solutions to help you

 It’s relatively easy to absorb these practices as a writer, it just takes a little time.
 But what if there are multiple people creating content for your company?
 Perhaps they’re not even trained writers… think of those lawyers creating terms and conditions and privacy notices.
-Solutions such as VT Readability flag long sentence use (amongst many other things) in your text.
+Solutions such as VT Writer flag long sentence use (amongst many other things) in your text.
 It saves time manually trawling through documents – so you can go in and fix the issues as they arise.
 You’re also able to benchmark performance over time and across your organization.